Activity: Find an open-source project

-For the first two scenarios, you need to start thinking about API documentation samples in your portfolio.
-Your portfolio is key to getting a job in API documentation.
-Without a portfolio with compelling API documentation samples, it will be extremely difficult to get a job in API documentation.
+To break into API documentation, you need to start thinking about API documentation samples in your portfolio.
+Your portfolio is key to Getting an API documentation job and thriving.
+Without a portfolio that contains compelling API documentation samples, it will be tough to get a job in API documentation.

-Rather than simply completing modules and tracking your progress toward the course’s completion, I’ve included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API doc job or hitting a home run on an API doc project in your current role.
+Rather than merely completing modules and tracking your progress toward the course’s completion, the activities you do will help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.

 If you’ve already got an API project through your work, or if you’re an engineer working on an API project, great, just select your existing API for the course activities.
 However, if you’re breaking into API doc or building your API doc skills from the ground up, you’ll need to find an open-source API documentation project to contribute to.

 Finding the right project can be challenging, but it is critical to your portfolio and your success in breaking into API documentation.
 Fortunately, almost all open-source projects use GitHub, and GitHub provides various tags for documentation and “help wanted” in order to attract volunteers.
-(The task is actually so common, GitHub provides advice for finding open source projects.)
+(The task is so common, GitHub provides advice for finding open-source projects.)

 The ideal open-source API project should meet the following criteria.
 The project should: